OAburub/SLX/README.md

 #### `get(<key>)`
 Takes in a string representing the desired attribute's name, and returns the value of the attribute.
 Attributes are data stored and used by SCORM, and has plenty of useful information.
 Equivalent to `getStorylineObject().get(<key>)` or `getStorylineObject().attributes[<key>]`
 #### `getElement()`
-Returns the HTML5 element containing the layer.
+Returns the HTML element containing the layer.
 Useful for changing HTML attributes and CSS styles.
-If this function returns `undefined`, the element you are looking for does not have an HTML5 element attached to it.
+If this function returns `undefined`, the element you are looking for does not have an HTML element attached to it.
 ### JavaScript Fields
 #### `index`
 A field which stores the index of the layer inside a slide.
 ## Slide Objects
 Most of the functionality in this library is tied to slide objects.
 Once you have accessed the slide objects you want, you can use multiple functions and tools.
+Slide Objects are stored inside slide layers.
+Unforunately you can't get them by name, but you can get them by order of placement.
+This might not always be accurate since hidden objects used by storylines, as well as usage of the master slide, and the recommended method is to use `getObjectByID()` from the slidelayer.
+Nevertheless, they are stored under `obj_<number>` where the number is always 2 digits long, and starts from 00.
+For example, you would write `StorylineX.Scene3.Starting_Slide_001.layer_01.obj_03`
 ### Triggers
 #### Mouse Up Event
 _Event String:_ `mouse_up_object_<id>`